-Since there is no selective chemical for annual meadow grass (poa annua), there are no treatments which can be applied to kill the annual meadow grass without also killing the rest of your lawn.
+As there is no selective chemical for annual meadow grass (poa annua), there are no treatments which can be applied without also killing the rest of your lawn.

-Instead, if the grassed area isn’t particularly large, and the weed grass not too pervasive, you can spot treat the offending plants with round-up or a similar product.
+But you can spot-treat the offending plants with Round-up or a similar product.
+This should work if the grassed area isn’t particularly large and the weed grass is not too pervasive.
 Naturally, be careful when doing this as all plants treated, whether a weed or not, will be killed by the chemical.
 If you’d rather not use chemicals, cutting through the base and roots of the plant with a sharp knife will also kill the plant.

-This information is of little use for those with bigger gardens or if the problem is more widespread and, in this case, annual meadow grass becomes even more difficult to remove, if possible at all without replacing the lawn.
+While weedkiller is great for smaller gardens, this won’t work for those with bigger gardens or who have a more widespread problem.
+In this case, annual meadow grass becomes even more difficult to remove.
 There are a few techniques to get rid of the problem.

-Since the roots of annual meadow grass are shallower than most turfgrass species, not watering your lawn often over summer can be an effective way of treating it.
-By waiting until your whole lawn looks to be suffering during a drought before watering, it’s likely that the weed grass will have died due to its shallower roots.
+The roots of annual meadow grass are shallower than most turfgrass species, so not watering your lawn often over the summer can be an effective way of treating it.
+By waiting until your whole lawn looks to be suffering during a drought before watering, the weed grass will likely have died due to its shallower roots.

-As with most things, the best way of treating annual meadow grass is to prevent it infesting your lawn in the first place.
+As with most things, the best way of treating annual meadow grass is to prevent it from infesting your lawn in the first place:

 - If seeding your own lawn, be sure to check the seed mixture for poa annua.

-- Once established, keeping your lawn healthy, lush and dense will make it harder for any seeds introduced by birds or on the wind to establish themselves.
+- Once established, keeping your lawn healthy, lush and dense will make it harder for any seeds to establish themselves.